Searles Lake: Geology

 The stratigraphic record at Searles Lake shows that it once held brackish water as deep as 200 m.
 Fluctuations in lake levels correspond to the advances and retreats of glaciers in the Sierra Nevada Range.
 Thirty major lake levels occurred during the last 150,000 years, represented by a sequence of salt and mud beds.
 The precipitation of minerals occurred during long periods of lake evaporation.

 The lake is home to the Trona Pinnacles, a spectacular geologic tufa formation and a National Natural Landmark.

 History

-Borax was first produced from the dry lake surface in 1873 by John Searles under the name of the San Bernardino Borax Mining Company.
+Borax was first produced from the dry lake surface in 1873 by John Searles's San Bernardino Borax Mining Company.
 Searles was the first to haul borax using the famous 20 mule team wagons.
 In 1873, before the railroad was built to Mojave, refined borax was hauled 175 miles by 20 mule teams from Slate Range Playa (now called Searles Lake) to the harbor at San Pedro.
 The Searles Lake borax discovery has been designated California Historical Landmark #774, with a plaque at the roadside rest area in Trona.
 From 1922 to 1928, the Epsom Salts Monorail crossed the Searles Lake on a wooden trestle.